 We were up and around sometime around 0600 to face a very cool morning, but the heaters kept us comfy.
 After the usual morning routines, Lavonne and Craig headed to the local Krispy Creme shop and came home with a few delicious donuts.
 That was breakfast and not a bad change of pace, but it could easily become a bad habit.
 When Allen and Nancy returned from Breanne’s, we visited with them and Craig in the coach for awhile.
 Sometime after 1100 Lavonne and I thanked them all for another wonderful Christmas and birthday time together, then pulled out of Craig’s driveway for the rest of our birthday celebration week.

 We headed north toward Gridley.
-The next day would be the 75th birthday party for Gale and I which we billed as our 150th!
-En route we stopped at the Love’s Plaza to dump our holding tanks, and would drive to Oroville for a “cheap” diesel fill-up.
+The next day would be the 75th birthday party for Gale and I, which we billed as our 150th!
+En route we stopped at a Love’s Travel Plaza along I-5 to dump our holding tanks, and would drive to Oroville for a “cheap” diesel fill-up.

 The Sacramento water tower I seem to always shoot showed a light southerly breeze which was pleasantly unusual – it’s usually blowing from the north.
 It was a perfect winter travel day.
 I presumed the half staff was for President Bush 41.

 The waterfowl love the flooded rice paddies this time of year.
 This is but a fraction of the thousands and thousands we saw.